-The induction acceleration experiment was carried out using the KEK 12 GeV proton synchrotron (12GeV-PS) in a series of experiments to demonstrate a proof of principle of the IS [1], the schematics of which is shown in Fig. 1.
-Details of the experiments have been described in the literatures [2,3,4].
+The induction acceleration experiment was carried out using the KEK 12 GeV proton synchrotron (12GeV-PS) in a series of experiments to demonstrate a proof of principle of the IS [1].
+Details of the experiments have been described in the literatures [2,3,4,5].

 A specific property of the functional separation of acceleration and confinement in the IS allows us to control the beam size through the entire period of acceleration.
 However, the accelerated beam bunch is subjected to adiabatic damping, as seen in the conventional RF synchrotron.
 It is quite important to know how the bunch size evolves through the entire acceleration in the IS and what factors dominantly determine the bunch size.
 A theoretical approach to predict the temporal evolution of the bunch size is developed.
 After the approach is carefully justified by comparing with computer simulations, the theoretical prediction is compared with the experimental results.
 Last we will discuss how this theoretical approach can provide a useful tool to estimate a temporal evolution of the bunch size associated with adiabatic changes in the external parameters, such as the barrier voltage amplitude and a time-interval between barrier voltages.
+It is noted that longitudinal space charge effects are not taken into account in the present discussions because longitudinal space charge forces were small compared to confinement voltage provided during the experiment.